• Skip to primary navigation

 • Bring a grill, fire pit with grate, or grill pan to a medium high heat.
 (For a gas grill, I aim for about 500 degrees.)

 • Put the marinated mushroom caps on the grill, grate, or grill pan.
-Cook for about 4 minutes on each side & then flip.
+Cook for about 4 or 5 minutes on each side & then flip.
 (Don't flip until the mushrooms have nice grill marks.)
 Remove from heat & serve.

 Subscribe to Cadry’s KitchenSign up today!
 JOIN BY CLICKING HERE